 It is essential to get the right NDIS Plan in place, with the help of the National Disability Insurance Scheme.
-Learn more about preparing for the NDIS on the Prader-Willi Syndrome Australia website.
 Most Planners will not have heard of PWS, and you will need to educate them on the complexities and advocate heavily to get adequate supports.

 PWS behaviour management is all about management of anxiety levels

 A person with Prader-Willi syndrome (PWS) typically feel high levels of anxiety – all the time.
 Maladaptive, unwanted behaviours are often attempting to reduce the level of anxiety the individual with PWS is feeling.
 They also have problems with prediction and control.
 Both are very important in the management of anxiety.

 “If we can’t control events, they are more stressful.
 If we can’t predict events, they are more stressful.”John Ford (2008)

 Many adults with Prader Willi Syndrome have difficulty controlling their emotions in situations of sudden change, not getting what they want (food) or during a temper outburst it is usually impossible to reason with them.
 This aspect of their disability can cause rejection by others and social isolation.

 Behavioural problems may be accompanied by psychiatric illness, which may develop for the first time in the teenage years or early adult life.

 Studies show that there is an increased frequency of mental illness in PWS adults compared to the general population, and a particular susceptibility to psychotic illness in those with PWS.

 It is important that families and support personal to monitor behaviour carefully and look for any changes to behaviour patterns.